Sign In Register

 Is Corriganville a Good Place to Live?

-Based on current data, Corriganville receives an overall livability score of 2.2 out of 5.0, earning a grade of C. Key strengths include low unemployment, affordable housing, abundant sunshine, high health insurance coverage.
-Areas to be aware of include an elevated poverty rate, long commute times.
-Corriganville has some notable strengths but also faces challenges that prospective residents should consider.
+Based on current data, Corriganville receives an overall livability score of 1.6 out of 5.0, earning a grade of D. Key strengths include low unemployment, affordable housing, abundant sunshine, high health insurance coverage.
+Areas to be aware of include elevated crime rates, an elevated poverty rate, long commute times.
+Corriganville faces significant challenges across several quality-of-life categories.

 Economy & Jobs